ndcbe/cbe67701-uncertainty-quantification/README.md

 # Welcome to CBE 67701!

-Please check the Sakai website for useful links including the Zoom meeting information, chapter assignments, and questions for class discussion.
+Please see the [Sakai website](https://sakailogin.nd.edu/portal/site/SU20-CBE-67701-01) for useful links including the Zoom meeting information, chapter assignments, and questions for class discussion.

 ## Goals and Expectations